Epistemic innocence: Description

-The framework determines the relationship between a cognition’s psychological and epistemic benefits.
+The framework determines the relationship between a cognition's psychological and epistemic benefits.
 These cognition can also be used to oppose views on delusion formation.
 The notion of epistemic is that false or irrational beliefs can be used despite failing to achieve accuracy or justification.
-It also contributes to a better understanding of a critical aspect of one’s cognitive and epistemic lives.
+It also contributes to a better understanding of a critical aspect of one's cognitive and epistemic lives.

 The epistemic innocent cognition fill an explanatory gap that cannot be filled in any other condition.
 It maintains consistency between different beliefs of a subject and leads to acquisition and retention of true beliefs.

 Conditions

 Two conditions make a cognition epistemic innocent; epistemic benefit and no alternatives.
 The first condition, epistemic benefit, governs a situation where the memory supports significant epistemic benefit to an agent.
-The second condition is when a less distorted memory when a epistemic benefit is not available.
+The second condition is when a less distorted memory when an epistemic benefit is not available.

 Epistemic benefit

 It includes the maximizing of the acquisition and retention of true beliefs, promotion of intellectual virtues, or avoiding epistemic blame.